byterubpay/byterub-site/_posts/2017-09-16-logs-for-the-Community-meeting-held-on-2017-09-16.md

 **\<sgp>** I'm going to move on to the next topic to keep the meeting on schedule :)
 **\<serhack>** :)
 **\<sgp>** 3.
 FFS updates
-**\<sgp>** For those new to the Monero community, the FFS stands for the Forum Funding System.
-It’s like a GoFundMe with Monero, where people can pitch ideas and receive payment when set tasks are completed.
+**\<sgp>** For those new to the ByteRub community, the FFS stands for the Forum Funding System.
+It’s like a GoFundMe with ByteRub, where people can pitch ideas and receive payment when set tasks are completed.
 **\<sgp>** There are several FFS updates, and Riccardo moved a bunch right before this meeting: https://twitter.com/fluffypony/status/909095290531143681
 **\<sgp>** My FFS for my meetup talks has moved to funding required: https://forum.getmonero.org/8/funding-required/88081/justin-s-local-meetup-talks-proposal-3
 **\<sgp>** moneromooo posted their FFS for October-December: https://forum.getmonero.org/8/funding-required/88298/mooo-full-time-october-december
 **\<cryptochangement>** its also a bit more controlled than gofundme so funds dont get released until "milestones" are hit
 **\<sgp>** rehrar is expanding his community role by spending more time on Kovri (moved to funding required): https://forum.getmonero.org/6/ideas/88390/assistant-for-kovri-project-management
 **\<rehrar>** oh dang!
 So has mine! :D
-**\<sgp>** Following the enthusiasm and suggestions form the last meeting, I have created a FFS for the Monero Meetup Kit: https://forum.getmonero.org/6/ideas/88374/monero-meetup-kit
+**\<sgp>** Following the enthusiasm and suggestions form the last meeting, I have created a FFS for the ByteRub Meetup Kit: https://forum.getmonero.org/6/ideas/88374/monero-meetup-kit
 **\<sgp>** anonimal already offered some excellent advice when he suggested including Kovri stickers and pamphlets in the box too.
 **\<sgp>** However, there are two that we would like to highlight during this meeting.
 The first is the second integrations FFS proposal: https://forum.getmonero.org/6/ideas/88414/monero-integrations-second-ffs
 **\<endogenic>** rehrar++